University Catalog

 Basic theory and techniques of photojournalism; introduction to electronic digital photography and editing; professional, technical, and aesthetic values.

 Complex journalistic stories with emphasis on ethics, researching, interviewing, and writing of general news stories, news features, and specialized stories.
-Prerequisite: COMM 2311 with a grade of C or better.
-JOUR majors and JOUR intended: COMM 2311 and JOUR 2330 both with a grade of C or better.
+Prerequisite: A grade of C or better in both COMM 2311 and JOUR 2330.

 JOUR 3330.
 DATA JOURNALISM.
 3 Hours.